Hollywood & Gaming

 Actually Means

-Gaming has, for a long time, prided itself on being different from Hollywood.
+Gaming prided itself on being different from Hollywood.
 More democratic, more diverse in its output, more willing to take risks.
-That pride is still earned in many corners of the industry.
-But at the top level, gaming is becoming Hollywood — in its economics, its IP strategies, its corporate structure, and its relationship to culture.
+That pride is still earned in many corners of the industry — the indie scene is alive and producing extraordinary work.
+But at the top level, gaming is becoming Hollywood — in its economics, its IP strategies, its corporate structure, and its relationship to the human mind.
 The merger isn't coming.
 It's already well underway.

 Comments